JoeBee/citizenship-daily/README.md

 ## Features

 - **Daily Quiz**: 5 questions per day, same for all users
-- **Automatic Question Generation**: Cloud Function generates new questions daily at midnight UTC
+- **Automatic Question Generation**: Cloud Function generates new questions daily at midnight NYC time
 - **Progress Tracking**: Resume where you left off if you close the app
 - **Statistics**: Track your games played, streaks, and score distribution
 - **Dark Mode**: Toggle between light and dark themes